What you can doVertical Divider

 Report an incident

-As a safety officer, Dr. Marts will investigate reports of incidents that occur at an Evolution meeting, gather relevant information from all parties, consult confidentially with tri-society executive officers to determine appropriate sanctions and enforcement procedures, maintain records of all reported incidents, and maintain confidentiality of all parties at all times.
+Our safety officer will investigate reports of incidents that occur at an Evolution meeting, gather relevant information from all parties, consult confidentially with tri-society executive officers to determine appropriate sanctions and enforcement procedures, maintain records of all reported incidents, and maintain confidentiality of all parties at all times.

 More information and resources about inappropriate behaviors in STEM